davidgq10/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## Committing Changes into the Repository
 ***

 After you have made some changes to the files of the project, you may want to save/submit those changes into the repository.
-This is called a "commit."
+This is called a "commit".

 To create a commit, you will need to do two things: